 Alastair has grown into the role of Engineering Director, having worked for over a year with Tresoc as project manager for the Shine Project.
 Previously, Alastair worked on various renewable energy projects in his native South Africa, including a way to substitute electricity, paraffin or deforesting wood (for cooking fuel) with clean burning biogas from organic waste.
-He recently gained an MSc in marine renewable energy at Plymouth University, has worked part time for RegenSW and Argand Solutions.
+He recently gained an MSc in marine renewable energy at Plymouth University and has worked for RegenSW and Argand Solutions.
 He is currently Plymouth Project Manager of the South West Energy Unit.
 SWEU has the mandate to assist public and private/community with energy efficiency and renewable energy projects across the SW.
 Joined Dec 2014.

 Steve worked in Local Government as a town planner for nearly 30 years in a variety of Local Authorities before setting up his own consultancy practice [Munday Planning Services] in 2011.
 In his last post, he was Head of Development Management at South Hams District Council, so he has good local experience of planning policies and processes.
 Steve believes in communities taking responsibility for the energy they consume and in doing their bit to promote sustainable and renewable sources of energy production.
 Joined Tresoc in Oct 2012.

 Catherine joined Tresoc in February 2016 and provides Admin Support, including for the website and social media.
 She has a MSc in Environment & Development and after a stint in Ghana working on a Community, Environment and Governance programme decided to move to Devon to be nearer family.
 Catherine also works for Naturesave Trust and is setting up a Horticultural Therapy charity.

 Owen earned an MSc in Advanced Energy and Environmental Studies from the Centre of Alternative Technology in North Wales in 2011 after graduating from Harper Adams Agricultural University in 2000 with a BSc in Rural Land Management.